-Teaching Non-teaching Students ?
-Group Gratuity Scheme ?
-Group Gratuity Scheme ?
-Gold Medals and Silver for all the staff ? for all the staff ?
-Medals to the best Provisions of Employees Provisions of Employees performers. ?
-Industrial Provident Fund(EPF) ESI ?
-Provident Fund(EPF) ESI ?
-Visits -free transport. ?
-Group Insurance cover to Group Insurance cover to Seminars/Workshops/Refres the tune of Rs. the tune of Rs. her Courses - T.A., D.A., 2,00,000/- ?
-Medical 2,00,000/- ?
-Medical Registration Fee Insurance Cover to the Insurance Cover to the reimbursements. ? tune of Rs.
+Teaching Non-teaching Students 1.
+Group Gratuity Scheme 1.
+Group Gratuity Scheme 1.
+Gold Medals and Silver for all the staff 2. for all the staff 2.
+Medals to the best Provisions of Employees Provisions of Employees performers.
+2. Industrial Provident Fund(EPF) ESI Provident Fund(EPF) ESI Visits -free transport.
+3. Group Insurance cover 3.
+Group Insurance cover 3.
+Seminars/Workshops/Ref to the tune of Rs. to the tune of Rs. resher Courses - T.A., 2,00,000/- 4.
+Medical 2,00,000/- 4.
+Medical D.A., Registration Fee Insurance Cover to the Insurance Cover to the reimbursements.
+4. tune of Rs.
 1,00,000/- to tune of Rs.
-1,00,000/- to Extramural Sports, Employee family members ?
-Employee family members ?
-Cultural Literary Events Cash Incentives for Pay Scales with - T.A., D.A.
-Research Publications and allowances ?
-Free local reimbursements ? other such RD Activities transportation for NT Sponsorship for such as Funded Projects, Staff ?
-Paid Maternity fabrication/modelling Consultancy, MOOCs, Leave of SIX months works in projects ?
-Free Patents etc? transport for socially Sponsorship for higher disadvantaged students ?
-Education through QIP. ?
-Academic Awards for Academic Leave with Pay meritorious students: (a) to pursue PhD ?
-An amount of Rs.35,000/- Reimbursement of TA, DA, cash award for I ranker Registration Fee to from each class, (b) An attend FDPs such as amount of Rs.23,333/- Seminars / Workshops / cash award for II ranker Refresher Courses / GIAN from each class and (c) / Industry Internships / An amount of Rs.11,667/- Training on Modern Tools cash award for III ranker / etc ?
-Reimbursement of from each class application and registration fee of Patents for filing ?
-Financial Assistance / Sponsorship for attending conferences outside India subject to a maximum of 25000/- ?
-Sponsorship of Professional Society Memberships free (Full for HODs and 50 for faculty) ?
-Internal RD funding to faculty?
-AICTE 6th Pay Scales with allowances ?
-Paid Maternity Leave of SIX months l
+1,00,000/- to Extramural Sports, Employee family members Employee family members Cultural Literary Events 5.
+Cash Incentives for 5.
+Pay Scales with - T.A., D.A.
+Research Publications and allowances 6.
+Free local reimbursements 5.

+other such RD Activities such as Funded Projects, Consultancy, MOOCs, Patents etc...
+6. Sponsorship for higher Education through QIP.
+7. Academic Leave with Pay to pursue PhD 8.
+Reimbursement of TA, DA, Registration Fee to attend FDPs such as Seminars / Workshops / Refresher Courses / GIAN / Industry Internships / Training on Modern Tools / etc...
+9. Reimbursement of application and registration fee of Patents for filing 10.
+Financial Assistance / Sponsorship for attending conferences outside India subject to a maximum of 25000/- 11.
+Sponsorship of Professional Society Memberships free (Full for HODs and 50 for faculty) 12.
+Internal RD funding to faculty 13.
+AICTE 6th Pay Scales with allowances 14.
+Paid Maternity Leave of SIX months transportation for NT Staff 7.
+Paid Maternity Leave of SIX months